MTC-ETH/labels-collection-tool/README.md

 ## Run on localhost in dev mode
 - Install mongodb via: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/
-- Start mongo daemon: `sudo systemctl start mongod`
+- Start mongo daemon: `mongod`
 - Install nodejs and npm, for example by following: https://nodejs.org/en/download/package-manager/
+- Insert dummy database content: `node utils/insertDatabaseContent.js`
 - `npm install` to install the packages required by the backend
 - `npm start` to start the backend on port 5000
 - `cd client` to locate yourself in the client folder